HOW TO CONVERT SUPER 8 TO DVD

 Yes, it is possible to convert super 8 yourself using a camcorder and your projector.
-But, it would be a very poor quality copy of your super 8 film.
+But, it would be a very poor-quality copy of your super 8 films.
 You will end up with about 40% of the original resolution/detail and will have flicker problems because the film and camcorder are running at different frame rates.

 As Carol commented on her BBB review, “I chose the Pro HD scan.
 The end result far exceeded my expectations.
 Even though the film had not always been stored in ideal conditions, they did a wonderful job with the transfer and restoration!”